 Safety in Numbers

-First, we need to understand the reason the flash mob is entering the retail store.
+First, we need to understand the reason the flash mob is entering the store.
 Regardless of the sociology of these groups, be they thrill-seeking teenagers or violence-prone gangbangers, the fact is they are entering your store to steal merchandise.
 The merchandise is being taken for personal use or sold to make money.
 The bottom line for retailers is lost merchandise and possible threat of injury to customers and associates.

 The fear ratio among the flash mob is little to zero because they understand there is power in numbers.
 That will win over fear of reprisal or punishment every time.
 These groups understand that the retailer will likely do little to stop these crimes.
 After all, retailers have limited responses.
-They may call the police, who will likely arrive long after the episode is over, as in the BART scenario.
+They may call the police, who will likely arrive long after the episode is over, as in the BART scenario that took place last April.
 Or they may try to take some of the stolen property from mob members while they are on the way out of the store.
 The latter is less likely, as most retailers forbid their staff, for good cause, from any type of confrontation with thieves.

 Consider this example: A 30-person flash mob enters a store, takes the desired merchandise, and begins to leave the store.
 In a best-case scenario, a police officer is nearby or actually working in the store.
 He gives orders to “FREEZE!”
 Yet all the mob members continue to exit the store with the stolen property.
 That officer may be able to physically stop one or two of these thieves.
 That means that the other 28 thieves leave the store with hundreds or thousands of dollars in stolen property.
 They still have not committed any crime other than theft (in most states).
 There would not be any further charges, such as escape, resisting arrest, or evading arrest, because it would be the state’s responsibility to prove that the person heard the officer or knew that the officer was talking directly to them.
 All that law enforcement has is a theft, and it is most probably a minor or misdemeanor theft, because the felony levels throughout the county have risen over the past few years.

 Retailers’ best bet is to develop a series of solution reactions.
-Unless these mobs have fear of reprisal, they will continue to hit retailers.
+Unless mobs have fear of reprisal, they will continue to hit retailers.
 Following are some suggestions to consider.

 - Create retail and law enforcement flash mob robbery prevention coalitions to brainstorm and develop prevention and reaction strategies.